aws/aws-graviton-getting-started/java.md

 ```

 ### Build libperf-jvmti.so on Amazon Linux 2
-Amazon Linux 2 does not package `libperf-jvmti.so` by default with the `perf` yum package.
+Amazon Linux 2 does not package `libperf-jvmti.so` by default with the `perf` yum package for kernel versions <5.10.
 Build the `libperf-jvmti.so` shared library using the following steps:

 ```bash